eukhlg/Misc/Debian/README.md

 DKMS will build the nvidia module for your system, via the nvidia-kernel-dkms package.

 > Note about Secureboot : if you have SecureBoot enabled, you need to sign the resulting modules.
 Detailed instructions are available here.
+{.is-info}

 ### NVIDIA Driver (Offical Download)